5 days in Italy itinerary

 Day 3: Transfer to Florence, see central sights

 On day 3 of this 5 days in Italy itinerary, we suggest rising early to transfer to Florence.
 In our view, the sooner you arrive, the better.
+That way you can start exploring Florence’s historic center right after checking into your accommodation.

-That way you can start exploring Florence’s historic center right after checking into your accommodation, perhaps starting out at Piazza del Duomo — home to the magnificent red-domed Florence Cathedral (Santa Maria del Fiore).
+Start out at Piazza del Duomo—home to the magnificent red-domed Florence Cathedral (Santa Maria del Fiore).

-Next, take a stroll along Piazza della Signoria and visit the Palazzo Vecchio — Florence's handsome town hall.
+Next, take a stroll along Piazza della Signoria and visit the Palazzo Vecchio—Florence's handsome town hall.

 Finally, end your first day in Florence with dinner at a local trattoria to sample authentic Tuscan cuisine.
+You will want to make sure you hit as many must-try foods in Florence as possible.

-Where to stay
+Where to stay in Florence

 As revealed in our guide to the best area to stay in Florence, Florence has accommodation options to suit all tastes.